App & Browser Testing Made Easy

 • Custom Network Profiles: Adjust bandwidth, latency, and packet loss.

-We’ll be testing the Google Drive app in offline mode on BrowserStack App Live.
+You Test the Google Drive app offline on BrowserStack App Live.
 Google Drive has a feature where users can select the files/folders they want to be made available offline.
 This is a good user experience for users if there are some important files that the user needs, even at times of bad network.
-Let’s test the app with BrowserStack App Live.

-Once you’re logged in, you’ll see this screen.
-Select any device from the available free devices if you’re on the free plan to test.
+Step 1Sign in to BrowserStack if you already have an account.
+Select any device from the available devices.
 Users can also get more devices to test on by upgrading their plans.

-Download Google Drive App
+Download Google Drive on App Store

 Step 3 – This is the app’s behavior with a good network connection.
 All the features are available, and users can access the drive files easily.

-Online Mode Google Drive
+Google Drive File Behavior

-Make File Available Offline
+Google Drive - Make File Offline

-Note that network simulation is not possible through other Emulators and Simulators, making BrowserStack the go-to platform for rigorous app testing in real-life scenarios.
+Note: that network simulation is not possible through other Emulators and Simulators, making BrowserStack the go-to platform for rigorous app testing in real-life scenarios.

 While testing your mobile apps in offline mode, make sure to solve for: